kmather73/NotHotdog-Classifier/README.md

 Now just wait for it to download all of thoses hotdogs!!!

 # Step 2: Cleaning the data
 At this point we have collected our data now we just need to clean it up a bit.
-If you take a look at the data you will probably notice that there are some garbage images that we need to remove, like images that look like one of the following
+If you take a look at the data you will probably notice that there are some garbage images that we need to remove, images that look like one of the following

 ![ToRemove1]
 ![ToRemove2]